-For purposes of the estimated cash bonuses payable to each named executive officer set forth above, we have assumed the consummation of this offering on , 2008 and an enterprise value of Colfax as of the consummation of the offering equal to \$ (based on the midpoint of the price range set forth on the cover page of this prospectus).
+For purposes of the estimated cash bonuses payable to each named executive officer set forth above, we have assumed the consummation of this offering on , 2008 and a net enterprise value/common equity value of Colfax as of the consummation of the offering equal to \$ (based on the midpoint of the price range set forth on the cover page of this prospectus).
 The amounts are based solely on these assumptions and actual amounts payable to each named executive officer pursuant to the 2001 Plan and 2006 Plan upon this offering may differ.